web3/web3.js/docs/web3-module.rst

 - ``utils`` - The Utils object.
 - ``formatters`` - The formatters object.

-The ``AbstractMethod`` is the base method object and does provide the basic functionalities to create a Web3.js compatible JSON-RPC method.
+The ``AbstractMethod`` is the base method class and does provide the basic functionalities to create a Web3.js compatible JSON-RPC method.

 **The ``execute`` method of the ``AbstractMethod`` class has to get overwritten.**